 ch6are associated to a HDFS storage then

 The most important thing when designing a channel for Cygnus (in general, a Flume-based application) is the tradeoff between speed and reliability.
-This applies especially to the channels.
+This applies especialy to the channels.

 On the one hand, the

 MemoryChannel is a very fast channel since it is implemented directly in memory, but it is not reliable at all if, for instance, Cygnus crashes for any reason and it is recovered by a third party system (let's say Monit): in that case the Flume events put into the memory-based channel before the crash are lost.
 On the other hand, the